libra/website/docs/reference/libra-cli.md

      Arguments:
          file_path- File path from which to load mnemonic recover seed.
 Must have been written via 'account write'

-  `write | w <file path>`- Save Libra Wallet mnemonic recovery seed to disk.
+  `write | w <file path>`- Save Libra wallet mnemonic recovery seed to disk.
 This will allow accounts to be recovered via `account recover`.

      Usage:
         write|w <file_path>